rotexsoft/leanorm/docs/getting-started.md

 > Just as LeanOrm does not work with tables with composite primary keys, it likewise does not support composite keys for defining relationship between tables, the relationships are defined on a single column in each table.

+> When calling Model methods for defining relationships, it is strongly recommended that you PHP 8's named argument syntax for passing arguments to these methods, because these methods have a fair amount of arguments that can be passed to them and using named arguments will make your relationship definition code clearer and easier to understand.

 The schema below will be used in the examples to demonstrate how to define relationships.

 ![Blog Schema](../demo/blog-db.png)